Queijadas de Leite no Liquidificador

 Before you start

-• Generously brush a 12-cup metal muffin tin with melted butter, chill in the fridge for 5 minutes, then heavily dust with flour.
+Brush a standard 12-cup metal muffin tin generously with melted butter, chill in the fridge for 5 minutes to harden, then dust heavily with flour, tapping out the excess.

 Ingredients